HariSekhon/Dockerfiles/hadoop-dev/README-hadoop.md

   - NameNode - Filesystem Master
   - DataNode - Filesystem Worker

 Perfect for development and testing.
+Recommended to use Docker with 4GB+ RAM for this pseudo-cluster container.

 For real scaling just start a single daemon in each container for fully distributed setup.

 To run the all-in-one-container cluster and expose all the UIs for NodeManager, ResourceManager, NameNode and DataNode respectively, do: